edsonzmartinez/sharedcomponents/README.md

 These files were used for the data analyses in the article:

-Edson Zangiacomi Martinez, Diego Gafuri Silva, Larissa Intrebartoli Resende, Elisangela Aparecida da Silva Lizzi, and Jorge Alberto Achcar.
+Diego Gafuri Silva, Larissa Intrebartoli Resende, Elisangela Aparecida da Silva Lizzi, Jorge Alberto Achcar, and Edson Zangiacomi Martinez.
 Bayesian bivariate spatial shared component model: mapping breast and cervical cancer mortality in Southern Brazil.
 Pakistan Journal of Statistics and Operation Research.
 Vol.18 No.4 2022 pp 775-788.

 DOI: http://dx.doi.org/10.18187/pjsor.v18i4.409